Mentona Moser: Later life

 Moser was virtually penniless and began writing, publishing numerous articles in the communist newspaper Basler Vorwärts.
-She also began writing her autobiography and in 1941 published an illustrated children's book Learn to Know Them, which featured birds and common animals.
+She also began writing her autobiography.
+In 1941, she published an illustrated children's book, Learn to Know Them, which featured birds and common animals.
 It was well-received and was reprinted several years later in Berlin.
-She remained in Switzerland during World War II and Edouard spent the war years in England.
-At the end of the war, he returned to Switzerland on the promise from the mayor of Schaffhausen that he could him help find work, but ultimately, no work was secured because of Edouard's poor health.
-In 1950, when Wilhelm Pieck, an old friend of Moser's became the first president of East Germany (GDR), he offered to make her an honorary citizen of the GDR and award her a pension.
+She remained in Switzerland during World War II, while Edouard spent the war years in England.
+At the end of the war, he returned to Switzerland on the promise from the mayor of Schaffhausen that he could help him find work, but ultimately, no work was secured because of Edouard's poor health.
+In 1950, when Wilhelm Pieck, an old friend of Moser's, became the first president of East Germany (GDR), he offered to make her an honorary citizen of the GDR and award her a pension.
 She accepted the offer and returned to Berlin.

-In 1956, she and her children's families held a reunion at Neuhausen am Rheinfall and the following year, she returned to the USSR to visit the children's home, which had been relocated to the town of Ivanovo.
-In 1957, Otto Grotewohl, first prime minister of the GDR awarded Moser the Clara Zetkin Medal and in 1959, she was honored with the Patriotic Order of Merit.
+In 1956, she and her children's families held a reunion at Neuhausen am Rheinfall.
+The following year, she returned to the USSR to visit the children's home, which had been relocated to the town of Ivanovo.
+In 1957, Otto Grotewohl, first prime minister of the GDR, awarded Moser the Clara Zetkin Medal and, in 1959, she was honored with the Patriotic Order of Merit.
 She remained active, though with increasing problems with deafness and arthritis, until her son Edouard's death in 1966.

 Death and legacy

 Moser died on 10 April 1971 in East Berlin, and was buried in the Baumschulweg Cemetery.
-She is recognized as one of the founders of social work in Switzerland.
+She is recognised as one of the founders of social work in Switzerland.